jrkinley-zz/storm-hbase/README.md

 <b>storm-hbase</b> is a HBase connector for Storm (https://github.com/nathanmarz/storm/).
 It enables huge amounts of streaming data, and stateful representations of streaming data, to be persisted in HBase - the scalable, distributed, big data store.

 The connector provides a number of Bolt and Trident State implementations.
-It can be used for simple Storm to HBase integration and in more complex architectures, such as the “Lambda Architecture” as described by Nathan Marz:
+It can be used for simple Storm to HBase integration and in more complex architectures, such as the "Lambda Architecture" as described by Nathan Marz:

 * http://www.slideshare.net/nathanmarz/runaway-complexity-in-big-data-and-a-plan-to-stop-it
 * http://www.manning.com/marz/